Zulko/moviepy/docs/FAQ.rst

-This section will fill up as MoviePy advances through the next steps of development (currently on the roadmap: MoviePy Studio, MoviePy WebApp, MoviePy OS, MoviePy Trust Inc., and the MoviePy Charity Fundation).
+This section will fill up as MoviePy advances through the next steps of development (currently on the roadmap: MoviePy Studio, MoviePy WebApp, MoviePy OS, MoviePy Trust Inc., and the MoviePy Charity Foundation).

 Common errors that are not bugs
 --------------------------------